ezrafayet/aegis/README.md

 # Introduction

-I found myself rewriting an authorization service each and every time on every project or constantly using the same platforms and tools (Auth0, Supabase, Firebase, Pocket Base), which comes with heavy vendor lock-in, way too many features (I don't want the Gorilla and the whole universe), big ecosystems and a pretty significant cost.
+I found myself either rewriting an authorization service each and every time on every project, or constantly re-using the same platforms and tools (Auth0, Supabase, Firebase, Pocket Base), which comes with heavy vendor lock-in, way too many features, big ecosystems and a pretty significant cost.
+I don't want the Gorilla and the whole universe.

 I want to have just this: a simple DROP-IN auth service that I can just use in a docker for any project, with a single config file...
 Pretty much as one would use Nginx.